How to use Copyfish 🐟

 How to Translate Texts with Copyfish

-One reason to extract text from images or PDF is to translate them.
+One reason to extract text from images or PDFs is to translate them.
 For that Copyfish has a built-in translator.
-But sometimes you may want to use more specialized translation tools, like the Google Translate extension or even extensions that are custom-built for one language like the Zhongwen Popup Dictionary for Chinese translation.
+But sometimes you may want to use more specialized translation tools, like the Google Translate extension or even extensions custom-built for one language like the Zhongwen Popup Dictionary for Chinese translation.
 Copyfish supports them all, just turn on the Support popup dictionaries switch.

 Working with PDF

-Copyfish works with PDF... exactly the same way as with normal websites.
+Copyfish works with PDF... the same way as normal websites.

 Desktop Text Capture (Chrome only)